andrenq/trading/README.md

 #Trading app REST API
 ##Introduction
 This REST API simulates the backend of a stock brocker.
-By acessing its endpoints you will be able to get stock quotes, register traders, buy and sell stocks
+By acessing its endpoints you will be able to access stock prices, register traders, and buy and sell stocks.
+It was built using Springboot

 ## Environmental variables